-When you find your dream home, understandably you will want to know what’s included in the sale.
+It’s understandable that when you find your dream home, you will want to know what’s included in the sale.
 The beautifully fitted kitchen – a clear yes (albeit beware the non-integrated items – see below).
 The stunning dining room furniture – a clear no. But what about the curtain rails?

-There have been many attempts to define fixtures and fittings, sometimes even by the court, but essentially, fixtures are anything attached (fixed) to the building, while fittings are anything not attached, unless very loosely so – perhaps by a screw or a nail.
+There have been many attempts to define fixtures and fittings, sometimes even by the court, but essentially, fixtures are anything attached (fixed) to the building.
+In contrast, fittings are anything not attached unless very loosely so – perhaps by a screw or a nail.
 An oft-cited analogy is that if you turned a house upside down and shook it, items that fall out are fittings and everything else is a fixture.

-As a very general rule, you would be right to assume that fixtures are included with the property, whereas fittings are not.
+Generally, you would be right to assume that fixtures are included with the property, whereas fittings are not.
 Returning to our fitted kitchen, freestanding items such as a washing machine, tumble dryer, or a non-integrated fridge freezer are fittings.
-In contrast, an integrated dishwasher is usually deemed to be a fixture, despite only being secured in place by a few screws.
+On the other hand, an integrated dishwasher is usually deemed a fixture, despite only being secured in place by a few screws.
 A confusing situation is a freestanding cooker with a matching hood.
 The general assumption is that the fixed hood makes the associated but non-integrated cooker a fixture.

 Examples of fixtures and fittings